colrdavidson/simple_structures/README.md

 We're only going to confine malloc to our allocator dungeon as soon as possible.
 Scary?
 Yes.
 I know.
 No more easy memory.
 It's time to get our hands dirty, and get those darn bytes ourselves.

-[This](allocators/scratch.h) is baby's first allocator.
+The [Scratch Buffer](allocators/scratch.h) is baby's first allocator.
 It's all you need to get started, even if you'll outgrow it fast.

 ### Basic Sets and Maps
 What if I want to deduplicate a list of things?